johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Assuming you downloaded and extracted MyEtherWallet into the same directory I did then the following command in the terminal window will run it.
 `chromium-browser --app=URL file:///home/pi/MEW/index.html#offline-transaction`

-Don't put any private keys into MyEtherWallet until you have finished working through this document and you committed to disconnecting your pi from the Internet.
-Once your private keys have been entered into the pi you must **never ever** connect the pi to the Internet.
-If you do, you will lose all your ether.
+Don't put any private keys into MyEtherWallet until you have finished working through this document and you have committed to disconnecting your pi from the Internet.
+Once your private keys have been entered into the pi you must **never ever** connect the pi to the Internet nor to any other device.
+If you do, you will likely lose all your ether.
 **You Have Been Warned**

-At some point soon I will provide a modified distribution of MyEtherWallet which is optimized for use on the raspberry pi as an air-gapped computer for making offline transactions.
-This will be an open source fork of MyEtherWallet.

-Soon I will also make available for a very reasonable price a case for the raspberry pi which makes it impossible to connect to the Internet.
-This air-gapped pi will be the safest device you can get for storing your private keys, for making Ethereum offline transactions, and for sending contracts to the Ethereum blockchain.
-Plans for making this device will be made available for free as an open source project.

 #### Install the Camera and QR-Code reader
 If you have been following along then the camera was already enabled using `sudo raspi-config`